noahzarro/netsec/README.md

 ### Seat numbering

-In order to make sure that we can easily resolve seating conflicts, we have split the lecture hall in to _half rows.
+In order to make sure that we can easily resolve seating conflicts, we have split the lecture hall in to _half rows_.
 When a seat is assigned to you, you will receive a seat number looking like this: `4L (3)`.
-This means that you are assigned a seat in the left half (seen from the front) of the 4th row.
+This means that you are assigned a seat in the left half (seen from the back) of the 4th row.
 You may sit anywhere in this half row.
 The `(3)` is intended mainly for our reference to make certain that lecture tickets are unique.

 See the image below to see how the half rows are layed out.